Advances in 4D Generation: A Survey: 4D Generation Challenges

-Fidelity in 4D generation refers to the accuracy and realism of the generated content in capturing detailed geometry, motion, and textures while adhering to input conditions and maintaining temporal consistency.
-Several methods have been developed to enhance fidelity in 4D generation, focusing on different aspects of input adherence and output realism.
+Fidelity in 4D generation pertains to accurately capturing detailed geometry, motion, and textures in generated content, while closely adhering to specified input conditions and maintaining temporal consistency.
+Improving fidelity is essential to producing realistic, high-quality 4D outputs suitable for practical applications.
+Current approaches typically address fidelity through enhancing spatial-temporal coherence and incorporating precise conditional constraints, such as detailed semantic alignment and structural consistency.